ikkez/F3-Sugar/FAL/readme.md

 $myFS = new \FAL\LocalFS('files/');
 ```

 You can also use this Prefab shortcut.
-It will mount on your layout directory defined in F3 **UI** var. **TODO: If UI contains separated values, the whole thing blows up.**
+It will mount on your layout directory defined in F3 **UI** var.
 ``` php
 $myFS = \FAL::instance();
 ```